CACTUS Journal Policies

 • download and process articles for non-commercial TDM, including computational analysis,

-• use outputs for research, provided proper attribution is given and any reuse respects the CC BY-NC 4.0 license.
+• use the resulting outputs for research, provided that appropriate attribution is given and any reuse remains consistent with the CC BY-NC 4.0 license.

-Commercial TDM or commercial reuse of the content is not permitted under CC BY-NC 4.0 and requires separate permission from the rights holder(s).
+Commercial text and data mining, or other commercial reuse of the content, is not permitted under CC BY-NC 4.0 and requires separate permission from the rights holder(s).

 Complaints, Appeals & Corrections